-In the century since its apparent creation the flag has been rarely seen in standard reference works on British flags and symbols although it was known amongst enthusiasts and accordingly, as one of the first specifically created local flags in the country, it was naturally automatically included in the registry as its first “regional” flag.
-Unfortunately however, for decades, it was seldom seen in the region that it represents, where arguably loyalties to town or county and local rivalries, may overshadow interest in the wider region and its flag, although it has made a bit of a come back in recent years with the advent of more affordable versions, as shown further down the page.
+In the century since its creation the flag has been rarely seen in standard reference works on British flags and symbols although it was known amongst enthusiasts and accordingly, as one of the first specifically created local flags in the country, it was naturally automatically included in the registry as its first “regional” flag.
+Unfortunately however, for decades, it was seldom seen in the region that it represents, where arguably loyalties to town or county and local rivalries, may have overshadowed interest in the wider region and its flag, although it has made a considerable comeback in recent years with the advent of more affordable versions, as shown further down the page.
 Notably, however, the East Anglian flag has been deployed often as an emblem.
 In the 1950s and 1960s it was used on the badge

 of the ‘Eastern District Licensed Trade Association’ a regional branch of a national organisation, formed in 1888, as the ‘National Trade Defence Fund’, to campaign on behalf of the breweries and licensed trade against the temperance movement and measures to stifle their trade.
 Use of the flag by this body, whose remit covered the four recognised East Anglian counties, was particularly apt.
 The flag also appeared on the cover